Probing the Knowledge Boundary: An Interactive Agentic Framework for Deep Knowledge Extraction: Implementation Details

 \subsection{Pipeline Filtering Statistics}

 Table~\ref{tab:pipeline_filtering} reports the filtering rates at each stage of the knowledge processor.
-Here, raw points denote all extracted candidates before any filtering, and unique points denote candidates after the deduplication stage.
-On average, deduplication removes 2.9\% of raw points, indicating that different extraction strategies rarely produce semantically identical statements.
-The domain audit stage is stricter: it rejects 14.0\% of unique points that do not meet our Bloom's Taxonomy-based valid knowledge point rubric.
-Larger models exhibit lower audit rejection rates, suggesting higher precision in generating substantive knowledge points.
+On average, the deduplication stage (vector filtering + LLM judge) removes only 2.9\% of raw points, indicating that the extraction strategies produce relatively diverse outputs.
+The domain audit stage has a larger effect, filtering 14.0\% of unique points that fail the Bloom's Taxonomy validity criteria.
+Notably, larger models tend to have lower audit rejection rates, suggesting higher precision in knowledge generation.